 - How much do feel you are right and the other person/people are wrong?

-Stage 3: Discussion of Recommendations with you (the client)
+Stage 3: Discussion of recommendations with the client.

-- I will let you, the client, know the options for resolution, and give you my recommendations, including the cost of these.
+I will let you, the client, know the options for resolution, and give you my recommendations, including the cost of these.
 We will discuss these and agree on the best way forward.
-The solutions may include a facilitated conversations or mediation, or other organisational development strategies, professional development or coaching programmes.
-I reserve the right not to go ahead with mediation, if in my assessment the resolution of the conflict belongs outside the parties’ control, the situation is best resolved by other means, if a mediated meeting of the parties is not likely to result in an improved working relationship, or if mediation it is not in the best interests of the parties or organisation.
-If I see better ways forward, I will recommend different solutions.
+The solutions may include a facilitated conversation or mediation, or other organisational development strategies, professional development or coaching programmes.

-- If you decide to go ahead with my recommendations, we then work out the best way of communicating with the parties that we plan to proceed and agree on a start date.
+If you decide to go ahead with my recommendations, we then work out the best way of communicating with the parties how we plan to proceed and agree on a start date.

-Stage 4: Once we have a sign off, I go ahead with the agreed recommendations
+Stage 4: Once we have a sign off, I go ahead with agreed recommendations.

 Forms of conflict resolution: